Environmental, Social and Governance

 • Through its own hiring, training, mentoring, sponsorship and pay equity review programs, Omega is striving to promote inclusion and equality within the company and industry

-• We have committed as a Founding Donor to support NAREIT’s Dividends Through Diversity, Equity & Inclusion program, which supports charitable and educational organizations and initiatives that will help create a more diverse, equitable, and inclusive REIT and publicly traded real estate industry
+• We have committed as a Founding Donor to support Nareit’s Dividends Through Diversity, Equity & Inclusion program, which supports charitable and educational organizations and initiatives that will help create a more diverse, equitable, and inclusive REIT and publicly traded real estate industry

 The Company